Go Back

 Notes

-• Dry Dough: The dough will seem really dry when you first start mixing it.
+• Thick Dough: The dough will seem really thick and kind of dry when you first start mixing it.
 But it becomes really sticky and wet once the dry ingredients are fully mixed in, so don’t add any additional liquid.

 • Glass Dish: It helps to use a glass baking dish, so you can see if the bread dough has been pressed down all the way to the bottom of the pan.